Njion-v/DrinkScan/README.md

-# DishScan - YOLOv11 applied for pastry recognition
+# DrinkScan - YOLOv11 applied for pastry recognition

 ### Set up the dependencies